amritgiri/Simple-Calculator/README.md

 # Features

-* Calculation of Addition of n numbers
+* Addition of n numbers
-* Calculation of Subtraction of two numbers
+* Subtraction of two numbers
-* Calculation of Multiplication of two numbers
+* Multiplication of two numbers
-* Calculation of Division of two numbers
+* Division of two numbers
-* Calculation of Power of two numbers
+* Power of two numbers